What is scalability?

 You shouldn't stretch more than one dimension at the time.
 This stress can cause problems even in smaller clusters.

 For example, trying to schedule 110 Pods per node in a 5,000-node cluster likely won't succeed because the number of Pods, the number of Pods per node, and the number of nodes would be stretched too far.
+We recommend up to 30 pods per node on average in large clusters.

 You can read the official list of Kubernetes limits.